Employer of Record (EOR) Singapore

 To work in Singapore, foreign workers need a Singapore work visa, known as a Pass.
 This requirement applies to all, irrespective of visa status.
 Singapore offers various types of work visas based on the nature of work and skill level.
 The categories include:

-Singapore Work Visas for Professionals:
+Singapore Work Visas for Professionals

-for foreign managers, executives, and professionals earning a minimum of S$3,600 per month.
+- Employment Pass: for foreign managers, executives, and professionals earning a minimum of S$3,600 per month.

-offers flexibility for high-earning foreigners or existing Employment Pass holders.
+- Personalized Employment Pass: offers flexibility for high-earning foreigners or existing Employment Pass holders.

-for investors or entrepreneurs starting a business in Singapore.
+- EntrePass: for investors or entrepreneurs starting a business in Singapore.

-Singapore Work Visas for Skilled and Semi-Skilled Workers:
+Singapore Work Visas for Skilled and Semi-Skilled Workers

-for mid-level skilled workers earning at least S$2,300 per month.
+- S Pass: for mid-level skilled workers earning at least S$2,300 per month.

-for foreign workers in specific sectors.
+- Work Permit for Foreign Workers: for foreign workers in specific sectors.

-for workers aged 23 to 50 from certain countries.
+- Work Permit for Foreign Domestic Workers (FDW): for workers aged 23 to 50 from certain countries.

 Other specialized permits for specific categories.

-Singapore Work Visas for Trainees and Students:
+Singapore Work Visas for Trainees and Students

-for foreign nationals undergoing training for up to three months.
+- Training Employment Pass: for foreign nationals undergoing training for up to three months.

-for foreign nationals under the Working Holiday Programme.
+- Work Holiday Pass: for foreign nationals under the Working Holiday Programme.

-for unskilled or semi-skilled foreign students/trainees with training durations of up to six months.
+- Training Work Permit: for unskilled or semi-skilled foreign students/trainees with training durations of up to six months.

-Short-term Work Passes for Singapore:
+Short-term Work Passes for Singapore

-for specific short-term work-related activities.
+- Miscellaneous Work Pass: for specific short-term work-related activities.

-Limited work options for foreign students under a Study Visa.
+- Limited work options for foreign students under a Study Visa.

 Foreign workers must secure a job in Singapore before applying for a work visa.
 Employers or Employment Agencies handle visa applications through the MOM’s EP Online service.
 The process involves submitting an application, obtaining In-Principle Approval (IPA) or Rejection letters, traveling to Singapore, and obtaining the final work Pass.
 Certain professional and skilled workers can bring family members through the Dependent’s Pass, while others may use the Long Term Visit Pass (LTVP).